 Students who have remaining Federal Pell Grant eligibility; regulations stipulate that Tennessee Tech must pay these students regardless of our institutional application for summer.
 All financial aid is processed at the end of Census date of full summer session with the exception of students attending only the second summer session.
 Second session students will be processed at the end of census date of second summer session.

 14.7 Consortium Agreements

-Tennessee Tech University may enter into consortium agreements with other institutions, but Tennessee Tech does not export financial aid off campus.
-Tennessee Tech will also willingly sign an agreement for a transient student allowing their home institution to process aid.
+Tennessee Tech University may enter into consortium agreements with other institutions, but does not export financial aid off campus.